I am Matthias. I’m a designer of websites and corporate identities based in the western edge of Germany.

 I’ve got a permanent employment as a senior consultant at the almost-as-famous-as-it-should-be agency manx.
 And I work as a freelance designer, simultaneously.
 So if you are looking for support with your next project, be it web related or a push for your brand, write me a letter or Chat with me.

-Yes, I feel the urge to excuse for that.
+I write this blog in English and, yes, I feel the urge to excuse for that.
 But English is the language of the world—or of the web at least.
 All the blogs I read and all the podcasts I listen to are English or American.
 All the specialist terminology is english.
 So it feels obvious to me to address the web design community in this language.
 For better or worse.